 No listing site shows this market.
 Almost none of it reaches Zillow.
 Here's the shape of America's cheapest real estate, in five numbers.

-Of the 87,475 active listings, 34,125 have posted prices (the rest price at application — normal for land banks).
-The median posted price is $3,080.
-For scale, that's about one-half of one percent of the median US home price.
+Of the 75,358 active listings, 23,474 have posted prices (the rest price at application — normal for land banks).
+The median posted price is $3,360.
+For scale, that's under one percent of the median US home price.

 The price histogram barely has a right tail: